open-policy-agent/opa/docs/content/configuration.md

 | `services[_].credentials.s3_signing.profile_credentials.aws_region` | `string` | No | The AWS region to use for the AWS signing service credential method.
 If unset, the `AWS_REGION` environment variable must be set |

 #### Using SSO Profile Credentials
-If specificing `sso_credentials`, OPA will expect to find an sso profile configured as explained in [SSO Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) and stored in the [config](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html) file on disk.
+If specifying `sso_credentials`, OPA will expect to find an sso profile configured as explained in [SSO Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) and stored in the [config](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html) file on disk.
-On each request, Opa will try to use cached token acquired crednetials using the SSO credentials.
+On each request, Opa will try to use cached token acquired credentials using the SSO credentials.
 In case the current token has expired, OPA will try to refresh the token using the SSO refresh token, assuming the SSO session is still valid.
 New token will be cached in memory.

 | Field | Type | Required | Description |